 The post-holder will play a key role in EUCAN-Connect (www.eucanconnect.eu), an EU Horizon 2020 funded project that brings together science from Europe and Canada to improve the quality of health research through more efficient use of data.
-At the core of the network is a technology platform (DataSHIELD www.datashield.ac.uk) for the analysis of data across cohorts in a manner that reduces the complex ethical and legal issues associated with the physical sharing of data.
+At the core of the network is a technology based on the R platform (DataSHIELD www.datashield.ac.uk) for the analysis of data across cohorts in a manner that reduces the complex ethical and legal issues associated with the physical sharing of data.
 The purpose of this post is to extend the analytical functionality and usability of the platform to broaden the research questions that can be addressed and the types of data that can be handled.
 This will be done in close collaboration with scientific, research and technical teams who are partners in the EUCAN-Connect project.

 This is an exciting opportunity to contribute to the data science underpinning a novel approach to international epidemiological research that will help address important public health challenges.

 Fixed-term: The funds for this post are available until 31 December 2022 in the first instance.